 LP had dinner, and we gave her a bath.
 After the bath I noticed that the walls looked strange, damp in places, but I put this down to the lack of ventilation in the bathroom and the fact we’d been steaming the room up.

 LP had a really bad night’s sleep, tossing and turning, waking up hourly at best.
 We hadn’t had a night that bad in a long time!
-When we went to bed, we realised there were only 2 pillows on the double bed, and Hubby and I are both used to two pillows each, so I hunted around for more.
+When we went to bed, we realised there were only 2 pillows on the double bed, and Dave and I are both used to two pillows each, so I hunted around for more.
 I found two pillows in the storage drawers under the bed, but when I pulled them out they were covered in mould….

 After that the night was just a blur.
 I don’t think any of us got much sleep, and as the night wore on the cottage, and mainly the bedroom, smelt increasingly damp and musty.